Our Services

 Helpful Resources

-Using a 30–45° wedge pillow can reduce mild snoring and positional OSA events by up to 40%, improve nasal drainage, and ease GERD-related breathing issues while being non-invasive and affordable.
+Wedge pillows elevated to 30–45° can reduce mild snoring and positional obstructive sleep apnea (OSA) events by up to 40%, improve nasal drainage, and ease GERD-related breathing problems.
+They are non-invasive, affordable, and easy to incorporate into nightly routines.

-It often isn’t enough for moderate to severe sleep apnea and can cause neck or back discomfort if misused, so there are several factors to consider—angle, neck support, complementary treatments, and when to seek medical advice.
-See below for complete details before choosing your next steps.
+However, wedge pillows are often insufficient for moderate to severe sleep apnea and may cause neck or back discomfort if used incorrectly.
+Key factors to weigh include wedge angle, proper neck support, complementary therapies (like CPAP or positional therapy), and knowing when to seek medical evaluation.

 Snoring affects up to 45% of adults, and many wonder whether a simple wedge pillow can offer relief.
 You may have asked yourself, "Can I use a wedge pillow for apnea?"
 In this article, we'll explore the science of elevation therapy, review the evidence, weigh the pros and cons, and help you decide if a wedge pillow is right for you.
-If you're concerned about serious symptoms, please speak to a doctor promptly—and you might consider using Ubie's free AI-powered snoring symptom checker to understand what might be causing your symptoms and get personalized guidance.
+If you're concerned about serious symptoms, please speak to a doctor promptly—and you might consider using Ubie's free AI-powered symptom checker to understand what might be causing your snoring and get personalized guidance on next steps.

 A wedge pillow is a triangular foam cushion designed to raise your head, upper body, or legs.
 When used for snoring and mild obstructive sleep apnea (OSA), the idea is simple: